inaki321/k8sOnDemand/helm/README.md

    │   │   ├── statefulstate.yaml --> variables ip, because it is can have multiple microservices (replicates)
                                           creates pods with template/microservices labels for
                                            microservices image

+                                             Microservices are stateless application but for learning purposes I used statefulset
    │
    └──────────────────────────────
 ```